-To buy a HDB flat, you must be a Singapore Citizen or a Permanent Resident (PR) – foreigners are not eligible to buy HDB flats.
+To buy a HDB flat, you must be a Singapore Citizen or a Permanent Resident (PR).

-Singapore Citizens and PRs are free to purchase any type of private properties (including apartments and landed bungalows) and ECs, but do take note of certain restrictions regarding ownership of HDB flats.
+Singapore Citizens and PRs are also allowed to purchase any type of private properties (including apartments and landed bungalows) and ECs, but do take note of certain restrictions regarding ownership of HDB flats.

 What types of properties can foreigners buy in Singapore?

-Foreigners can only buy executive condominiums that are a minimum of 10 years old.
+Foreigners can only buy Executive Condominiums (ECs) that are at least 10 years old.

 At what age can you buy a house in Singapore?